Learn To Sew – Sewing 101

 Sew A Tote

-My lined tote bag pattern from Etsy has simple seam finishes.
+My lined Tote Bag Pattern available on Etsy has simple seam finishes.
 It teaches you to use your sewing machine and stitch in a straight line.
 I start all my beginner sewing classes with this pattern.

 Sew An Apron

 Do you love to cook?
 Then your Learn to sew – sewing 101 projects can be an apron.
-This apron pattern is simple to construct and you will have a fun apron to wear.
+Aprons are simple to construct and you will have a fun apron to wear.
+You can find apron patterns and other simple craft patterns for a great price in my Etsy Shop.

 Sew it in this sweet lemon print and you’ll have a hard time trying to decide whether to cook or sew.